passwork-me/manuals-en/Debian-8-9.md

-# How to install password manager on Debian 8, 9
+# How to install Passwork on Debian 8, 9

 **1. Get root privileges and reload local package database.**